 System Profile

 Our diverse enrollment continues to rise.
-Our 2019 enrollment is more than 4,200 students.
-Thirty seven percent of our students are Hispanic, 6% black, 50% white, and approximately 7% of our students are multiracial, Asian or Native American.
-Twenty-three percent of our student population are non-resident students which conveys the message that we are a school system of choice.
-Ten percent of our students participate in special education programs and we are proud to share that our Special Education Department was recognized by the Georgia Department of Education as a leader in the state for their outstanding efforts to improve the performance of students with disabilities.
+Our 2025 enrollment is approximately 4,200 students.
+Forty percent of our students are Hispanic, 8% black, 43% white, and approximately 8% of our students are multiracial, Asian or Native American.
+Nineteen percent of our student population are non-resident students which conveys the message that we are a school system of choice.
+Twelve percent of our students participate in special education programs and we are proud to share that our Special Education Department was recognized by the Georgia Department of Education as a leader in the state for their outstanding efforts to improve the performance of students with disabilities.
 The large influx of Hispanic immigrants to our area has naturally resulted in a large number of English to Speakers of Other Languages (ESOL) students.
-Fourteen percent of our students participate in ESOL services and while these teachers are all exceptional, one was selected at Georgia’s ESOL Teacher of the Year.
-Six percent of our students participate in EIP (Early Intervention Program) through mainly self contained delivery methods of instruction.
-The percentage of students receiving free and/or reduced lunches continues to increase with a system average of 60%
+Seventeen percent of our students participate in ESOL services and while these teachers are all exceptional, one was selected at Georgia’s ESOL Teacher of the Year.
+Thirty-three percent of our students participate in EIP (Early Intervention Program) through mainly self contained delivery methods of instruction.